On Uncertainty Calibration for Equivariant Functions: Invariant Classification Calibration

 \begin{proof} See that $|\Acc - p| = |\Acc - p + \frac{1}{2} - \frac{1}{2}| \leq |\Acc - \frac{1}{2}| + |\frac{1}{2} - p| \leq |\frac{1}{2} - p| + \frac{1}{2}$.
 Therefore, $\int_0^1 r(p)(|\Acc - p| dp \leq \int_0^1 r(p)\left(|\frac{1}{2} - p| + \frac{1}{2} \right)dp = \frac{1}{2} + \int_0^{1}r(p)|\frac{1}{2} - p|dp$. \end{proof}

 The upper bound presented in the \cref{prop:naive} is loose without any further assumptions.
 We now show that assuming the function space is invariant allows us to tighten the upper bound.
 The proof uses iterated integration over the orbits and the set of orbit representatives (the fundamental domain).
-We review the integration formalism in \cref{sec:iterated_integral}.
 Let us first make some assumptions in order for iterated integration on subsets of $X$ to be well defined.